-Using PRISM, we are also designing investigational oligonucleotides to target a third SNP (SNP3) associated with the expanded CAG repeat on the mHTT allele.
-Preliminary in vitro studies show that these oligonucleotides preferentially target the mHTT transcript, while leaving the wtHTT mRNA largely intact in human neuronal systems.
+For all three of our HD programs, we have demonstrated in vitro that these oligonucleotides preferentially target the mHTT transcript, while leaving the wtHTT mRNA largely intact in human neuronal systems.
 The ability of these oligonucleotides to reduce mHTT mRNA is dependent on the specific positioning of the Rp stereochemistry.

-Wave's Investigational Stereopure Oligonucleotides are Designed to Specifically Target mHTT
+Wave's investigational Stereopure Oligonucleotides are Designed to Specifically Target mHTT